Harry Jonas

 Harry Driver Jonas is a British international lawyer and social entrepreneur, best known for his contributions to legal empowerment and area-based conservation.
 He advanced the theory and practice of community protocols to affirm Indigenous peoples’ rights over their territories and traditional knowledge, and was instrumental in developing the international framework for other effective area-based conservation measures to better recognize biodiversity stewardship beyond protected areas.
+As of February 2026, OECMs cover over 226 million hectares of the Earth's surface.

 Early life and education

 Jonas was born in Kent, in southern England.
-He is the son of Elizabeth Emma (Tyrrell) Jonas, a teacher and author, and Johnny Jonas, a British painter.
-He was raised with his brother, Django Jonas, in Liguria, Italy, and subsequently attended schools in England and universities in England and the United States.
+He is the son of Elizabeth Emma Jonas, a teacher and author, and Johnny Jonas, a British painter.
+His aunt, Judith Mayhew Jonas, was the first female Provost of King's College Cambridge.
+His grandfather, Charles William Tyrrell, co-founded the Booker Prize.
+Jonas was raised with his brother, Django Jonas, in Liguria, Italy, and subsequently attended schools in England and universities in England and the United States.
 He drew on his degrees in politics and law to develop a theoretical framework in his doctoral dissertation that he describes as "legal-political ecology", which integrates concepts from jurisprudence, Indigenous peoples' declarations, legal pluralism, critical legal studies, critical pedagogy and political ecology.